 The Pollinator Problem

-The North American monarch population has been in a dangerous decline over the past decade.
+The North American monarch population has been in a dangerous decline over the past two decades.

-Most of us are familiar with the usual suspects for this alarming decline: habitat destruction, pollinator-killing pesticides, and extreme weather conditions, etc. Weather control is not an option (at this point) and stopping others’ pesticide use (barring national legislation) often proves futile, although we should embrace opportunities to respectfully educate others.
+Most of us are familiar with the usual suspects for the monarchs’ population decline: habitat destruction, pollinator-killing pesticides, milkweed-killing herbicides, climate change and extreme weather conditions, etc. Weather control is not an option (at this point) and stopping others’ pesticide use (barring national legislation) often proves futile, although we should embrace opportunities to respectfully educate others.

-Until (and probably even after) there is irrefutable proof that pesticides are killing off pollinators, farmers will choose the needs of their families and businesses over the needs of milkweed butterflies.
+Until (and probably even after) there is irrefutable proof that specific pesticides and herbicides are killing off beneficial insects and pollinators, farmers will choose the needs of their families and businesses over the needs of milkweed butterflies.

-5 Ways to Make This Your Best Monarch Year Ever
+5 Ways to Save Monarchs + Make This Your Best Monarch Season Ever

 1. Start Growing Early